 This Walmart ReliOn Novolog insulin does not require a prescription but should not be used without the guidance of your healthcare team.
 They are designed for those individuals who must pay out of pocket because their health plans do not have prescription drug coverage or have a high deductible.
 When you go to Walmart you won’t find it sitting on the counter next to the Tylenol either; you need to inquire of the pharmacist to purchase it.
 It is still a medication managed very carefully by the pharmacist and needs to be refrigerated.
 The ReliOn brand analog however does require a prescription.

-Human insulin may still be a reasonable option for some persons with Type 2 diabetes and are prescribed for those who cannot afford the newer analogs.
-For persons with Type 1 diabetes, human insulins are harder to live on, can lead to worse control, may make it difficult to hold down a job, and impact quality of life.
-The human insulins, whether generic or brand name, are less predictable, require a stricter and more rigid diet and time of use of insulin.
+Human insulin may still be a reasonable option for some people with Type 2 diabetes and is often prescribed for those who cannot afford the newer analogs.
+For those with Type 1 diabetes, human insulins are harder to live on, can lead to worse control, may make it difficult to hold down a job, and impact quality of life.
+Human insulins, whether generic or brand name, are less predictable and require a stricter and more rigid diet and time of use.
 If you don’t adhere to a consistent eating schedule (including properly timing food consumption and insulin dosing) and carbohydrate quantity, you will experience recurring severe low blood sugars.

 The eating regime would require consistent mealtimes with snacks between meals and prior to bedtime.
 A sample regime may look like this (depending on weight, gender, age, etc.):

 |12 p.m.||60 grams of carbohydrate|